 What Does Macanese “Chapado” Sound Like ?
 And How Did the Language Evolve ?

-In 2007 Armando “Pinky” da Silva, an Emeritus Professor of Cultural Geology and a noted curator of “Chapado”, was interviewed on the historic differences between the patua as it was spoken in Macau and Hong Kong.
+In 2007 Armando “Pinky” da Silva, an Emeritus Professor of Cultural Geography and a noted curator of “Chapado”, was interviewed on the historic differences between the patua as it was spoken in Macau and Hong Kong.
 (2) An excerpt from that interview is presented below.
 A summary translation in English follows.

 “My name is Armando da Silva.
 I am an Emeritus Professor of Cultural Geology at Towson University in Baltimore Maryland.
 My relatives always called me “Pinky” because I was born with rosy cheeks and light reddish hair.